chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 Description of the Case
 -----------------------

-Taylor-Couette flow is the name of a fluid flow in the gap between two long concentric cylinders with different rotational velocities.
+Taylor-Couette flow is a fluid flow in the gap between two long concentric cylinders with different rotational velocities.
 One or both of these cylinders may rotate along the axis, however generally it is assumed that the outer cylinder is fixed, and the inner cylinder rotates with a constant angular velocity.
 For the Taylor-Couette flow, an analytical solution of the Navier-Stokes equations can be found, although this solution is not stable for all ranges of operating conditions and becomes unstable at high Reynolds number.

 We assume that the inner cylinder rotates at a constant angular velocity :math:`\omega` in the anti-clockwise direction, while the outer cylinder is fixed.
 The following figure shows the geometry of this problem and the corresponding boundary conditions: